Coral Springs man faces first-degree murder charge after woman found dead in canal

 Jennifer Pumariega, the girlfriend of Soto at that address, assisted authorities.

-She also said in his home, she noticed the floor was extremely wet and there was a strong odor of bleach resonating throughout the residence.
+She also said she noticed the floor was extremely wet and there was a strong odor of bleach resonating throughout Soto's home.

-Forensic evidence at the home and the Ford Escaper belonged to the victim, PBSO says.
+Forensic evidence at the home and the Ford Escape belonged to the victim, deputies said.